Special Weather Statement issued for Jackson, Lawrence by NWS - News Break

 Special Weather Statement issued for Jackson, Lawrence by NWS

-Effective: 2021-07-08 15:43:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Jackson; Lawrence A STRONG THUNDERSTORM WILL AFFECT SOUTHEASTERN LAWRENCE AND JACKSON COUNTIES At 522 PM EDT, a strong thunderstorm was located 7 miles west of Brownstown, or 16 miles east of Bedford, moving southeast at 25 mph.
+Effective: 2021-07-08 15:43:00 EDT Expires: 2021-07-08 17:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Jackson; Lawrence A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN LAWRENCE AND WESTERN JACKSON COUNTIES At 458 PM EDT, a strong thunderstorm was located 10 miles northeast of Bedford, moving southeast at 20 mph.
 Winds in excess of 40 mph are possible with this storm.
-Locations impacted include Seymour, Brownstown, Medora, Vallonia, Pleasant View, Freetown and Cortland.
-This includes Interstate 65 between mile markers 41 and 50.alerts.weather.gov
+Locations impacted include Medora, Freetown, Kurtz, Heltonville, Norman and Pleasant View.alerts.weather.gov

 Comments / 0